sefOzkn/crypto-sentinel-bot/README.md

 4. Run the sentinel:
 python crypto.py

-Developed by 0xSef | Powered by Arkhe Labs
+Developed by Sef | Powered by Arkhe Labs